diagrams/diagrams-doc/blog/2015-04-30-GTK-coordinates.rst

 >       ]
 >       # fc grey

-We then put the pieces together, labelling each by its name with the `value` function.
+We then put the pieces together, labeling each by its name with the `value` function.
 Diagrams can be valuated by any monoid; when two diagrams are combined, the value at each point will be the `mappend` of the values of the two component diagrams.
 In this case, each point